Search for anything...

 Description

 TCL's 6-Series combines stunning 4K HDR and mini-LED technology in a bold, brushed metal design for a superior TV experience.
 Quantum Dot technology and the HDR Pro Pack with Dolby Vision combine for greater brightness and contrast, as well as a full palette of rich colors.
 TCL’s Contrast Control Zone technology optimizes the image across individual zones to yield striking contrast between light and dark areas.
 The 6-Series models’ AiPQ Engine uses machine-learning algorithms to optimize color, contrast and clarity for an unrivaled 4K HDR experience.
 Easy Voice Control lets you control your entertainment using just your voice.
-Arsenal of features including Variable Refresh Rate (VRR) and Auto Game Mode (ALLM), let you enjoy the smoothest action and an optimized fast-response gaming experience on the big-screen.
+Gain a competitive edge with the world’s first TV featuring THX Certified Game Mode combined with Variable Refresh Rate and Auto Game Mode for a smoother, optimized gaming experience.
 Plus, the Roku OS provides seamless access to thousands of streaming channels, your cable box, Blu-ray player, gaming console, and other devices without flipping through inputs or complicated menus.
 The super-simple remote—with about half the number of buttons on a traditional TV remote—puts you in control of your favorite entertainment.
+Enhanced remote with voice control and shortcuts to popular channels.
 Set Contains: Accessories: Warranty Info / Quick Start Guide (QSG) :1/1 English Remote Control: Voice Enabled Remote Control RC580 Remote Control Battery :Two ""AAA"" Analog Audio/ Video Input Adapter: 1

 Screen Size: 65 Inches